- Studied medicine at University of Uppsala, specialist in internal medicine and cardiology.

 - Received Tore Andersson´s prize in epidemiology in 2007 for outstanding acievements within cardiovascular epidemiological research.

-PI for a research group at KI focusing on inflammatory biomarkers and causally related mechanisms behind atherosclerosis and risks for cardiovascular disease.
-Within our group we perform both analyses of genetic variants and biomarkers applying various techniques and epidemiological/statistical models.
+Over the years our research group has been focused on studying inflammatory biomarkers and causally related mechanisms behind atherosclerosis and risks for cardiovascular disease.
+We perform both analyses of genetic variants and biomarkers applying various techniques and epidemiological/statistical models.
 We have several broad international collaborations with centres in USA ( Harvard), UK (Cambridge, Oxford, London) and Italy (Milan) regarding genetics of cardiovascular disease, gene-environmental interactions and biomarkers.
 We utilize several own , unique and well examined clinical/epidemiological materials as 60 year old men and women ( n=4232) followed for 18 years; Stockholm Heart Epidemiology Program (SHEEP) (n = 3982), a case-control study of myocardial infarction followed for 20 years for recurrences and death among cases and first time MI among controls; IMPROVE, an EU-based cohort study from 6 European centres on subjects with > 3 risk factors (n=3700) regarding prediction of cardiovascular risk and atherosclerosis progression, now followed for 10 years.
 We also collaborate with the Swedish Twin Registry (TwinGene)(n=12 000); AMORIS, a database of 800 000 subjects previously screened for risk factors and SCAPIS (the Swedish Cardio Pulmonary Bioimaging Study), a prospective study on 30 000 subjcets, 55 – 70 years old, from 6 Swedish university centres exploring causal mechanisms and biomarkers behind plaque rupture and cardiovascular risk.

 Five selected publications